A fan’s guide – the club from early doors to today

 Buying tickets – when, where, how and how much

-Advance tickets are sold at the FCL-Fanshop (Mon-Fri 9am-6pm) behind D Tribüne and at the LZ-Corner of the ‘Neue Luzerner Zeitung’ (Pilatusstraße 12, Mon-Fri 9.30am-6pm, Sat 9.30am-4pm) in town.
 On match days, ticket kiosks 1 and 2 operate behind A Tribüne on main Horwerstraße.
-Visiting fans should use kiosk 5, cash only.
+Visiting supporters should use kiosk 5.

 For European games, there are only seated tickets, SF43-SF70 in A, SF23 in B, SF29 in D, and SF41-SF48 in C. Away fans are charged SF20.